nerabits/Surge-Manual/http-processing/mitm.md

 ### tcp-connection

 By default, only connections that go through Surge HTTP proxy are decrypted with MITM.
 Enable the option to tell Surge to perform MITM on raw TCP connections that go through Surge VIF (Enhanced Mode).
-Please notice that you still need to fill the hostnames on the list.
+Please notice that you still need to fill in the hostnames on the list.

 ### skip-server-cert-verify